osic/ref-impl/documents/osa-refimpl-deploy.md

 #### Setting up storage devices.

-First, Determine storage devices on nodes that will be used for object storage. you can use commands like parted, fdisk or see directly in the /dev/ directory to find available disks.
+First, Determine storage devices on nodes that will be used for object storage.
 To do that, login to one of the swift nodes, list all disks by executing __sudo fdisk -l__.
-Available ones will be in the form of __/dev/sd\<x>__ except __dev/sda__ since it hosts the Operating System.
+Available disks will be in the form of __/dev/sd\<x>__ except __dev/sda__ since it hosts the Operating System.

 Then, add correct disks names under disks list in vars/swift-disks.yml